DamilolaAhmadu/Fraud_Analysis/README.md

 The data is extremely unbalance, however it was possible to make all the data analysis and create with good scores.

 The company may expect a revenue of R\$ 57,251,574.44.
-These result may show the capacity of a project of data science and help the company.
+These results may show the capacity of a project of data science and help the company.

 ## 9.0 Lessons Learned